History of George Town, Penang: Early growth

 Soon after the establishment of George Town, pepper cultivation was introduced onto the Prince of Wales Island.
 Spice farms were opened in the interior of the island, while other spices, including local variants of nutmeg and clove, also began to be harvested.
 In the early 19th century, Penang, which by then comprised both the Prince of Wales Island and a strip of the Malay Peninsula named Province Wellesley (now Seberang Perai), emerged as a centre of spice production and trade within Southeast Asia.
 The Port of Penang in George Town functioned as a conduit, through which agricultural produce from the spice farms further inland were exported.
 The export of spice also allowed the British East India Company to cover the administrative costs for Penang.

 George Town was originally developed haphazardly, as buildings and streets were constructed ad hoc.
 The new settlement, arranged in a grid pattern, was bounded by four streets - Light Street, Beach Street, Chulia Street and Pitt Street.
-The segregation of George Town's commercial and administrative precincts, as well as ethnic enclaves, can still be seen today; the city's main Central Business District is centred around Beach Street, where banks, mercantile firms and warehouses are situated.
-On the other hand, the adjoining Light Street serves as an administrative precinct, where government and judicial offices are concentrated.
+The segregation of George Town's commercial and administrative precincts, as well as ethnic enclaves, can still be seen today; with Light Street serving as an administrative precinct where government and judicial offices are concentrated.

 A committee of assessors for George Town was established in 1800, making it the first local government to be established within British Malaya.
 The committee, which consisted of British and local Asian ratepayers, was tasked with the valuation of property within the new settlement.

-In 1807, Penang was conferred a Royal Charter that provided for the establishment of a Supreme Court and a police force.
+In 1807, Penang was conferred a royal charter that provided for the establishment of a Supreme Court and a police force.
 The Supreme Court of Penang was first opened at Fort Cornwallis in the following year, with Edmond Stanley assuming office as its first Recorder (Judge).
 In the following decades, Penang's judiciary and police force were progressively extended to the whole of the Straits Settlements, and later copied throughout British Malaya.
 Hence, George Town became the birthplace of the present-day Malaysian judiciary system, as well as the Royal Malaysian Police.